LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 L-carnitine injectable therapy may be a good fit if you:

-- Have tried oral L-carnitine supplements without noticeable results
+• Have tried oral L-carnitine supplements without noticeable improvement

-- Want physician supervision and precise, bioavailable dosing
+• Want physician supervision and more predictable dosing

-L-carnitine is generally well-tolerated, with a strong safety profile established across decades of clinical use.
-Side effects are uncommon and typically mild when they do occur.
+L-carnitine is generally well tolerated, with a strong safety profile across decades of clinical use.

 Getting Started

-At RenuviaRX, L-carnitine injectable therapy starts at $99 per month — one injection per week, delivered directly to your door.
-Every treatment plan is supervised by a board-certified physician who reviews your health history and ensures that L-carnitine therapy is appropriate for your individual needs and goals.
+At RenuviaRX, L-carnitine injectable therapy starts at $99 per month, with treatment delivered directly to your door.
+Every plan is supervised by a board-certified physician who reviews your health history and determines whether L-carnitine therapy is appropriate for your needs and goals.

-The process is straightforward: complete an online health assessment, receive your physician review (typically within 24 hours), and have your treatment shipped to your home.
-Self-injection is simple, with clear video instructions provided — most patients are comfortable with the process within their first or second dose.
+The process is straightforward: complete an online health assessment, receive your physician review, and have your treatment shipped to your home.
+Self-injection is simple, with clear video instructions provided.

 Start your physician-supervised L-carnitine therapy at RenuviaRX.

 Medical Disclaimer: The information provided in this article is for educational and informational purposes only and is not intended as medical advice.
 L-carnitine therapy should not be used to diagnose, treat, cure, or prevent any disease or medical condition.
 Always consult with a qualified healthcare provider before beginning any supplement regimen or health program.
 These statements have not been evaluated by the Food and Drug Administration.
-This product is not intended to diagnose, treat, cure, or prevent any disease.
 Individual results may vary.

 References